 In addition, students may be invited for an interview, either in-person or remote, and should be prepared to explain their qualifications, motivations to apply to the program, and goals for the program.

 All applicants are required to submit a portfolio that demonstrates their creative and technical proficiency.
-Depending on your individual practice, this may include examples of visual design work, 3D models, software systems, interactive electronics, videos, paintings, ceramics, performances, musical compositions, social practices, or many other creative or technical pursuit.
+Depending on your individual practice, this may include examples of visual design work, software systems, interactive electronics, videos, paintings, 3D models, ceramics, performances, musical compositions, social practices, or many other creative or technical pursuits.

-Your portfolio should be legible to a general audience of designers and should present accounts of design process and samples of early design iterations, as well as representations of final outcomes / designs in their intended contexts.
-Portfolios are expected to include both images and text, and should convey the context from which the project arose, and the lens through which to understand and critique the work.
-Collaborative work is encouraged, but please highlight your specific contribution.
+Your portfolio should be legible to a general audience of designers, and should not only present representations of final outcomes / designs in their intended contexts, but also accounts of your design process, and samples of early design iterations.
+Portfolios are expected to include both images and supporting text, and should convey the context from which the project arose and the lens through which to understand and critique the work.
+Collaborative work is encouraged, but please credit all authors and highlight your specific contribution.
 Similarly, academic, professional, and personal work are all welcome, but please differentiate these distinct types of work.